jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 <figure><img src="{% include img/en-screenshots/settings-advanced.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Image of advanced settings window"></figure>

-### Custom directory server address
+### Custom Directory Server address

-Leave this blank unless you need to enter the address of a directory server other than the default.
+Leave this blank unless you need to enter the address of a Directory Server other than the default.

 ### New Client Level

 This setting defines the fader level of a newly connected client in percent.
-If a new user connects to the current server, they will get the specified initial fader level if no other fader level from a previous connection of that user was already stored.
-You can set all users in an occupied server to this level using Edit > "Set All Faders to New Client Level".
+If a new user connects to the current Server, they will get the specified initial fader level if no other fader level from a previous connection of that user was already stored.
+You can set all users in an occupied Server to this level using Edit > "Set All Faders to New Client Level".

 ### Input Boost